Tuesday, April 28, 2015

 Accara

-I learned how to make Accara from Oluwatunji and African Studies Professor at Fresno City College, in the '70s.
-We were preparing the dish for my first Kwanzaa Celebration to be held at Ivy Community Center in West Fresno.
-Needless to say over the years I only make this dish during the holidays as it is time-consuming to shell green peas, and take the skin off, and turn them into a meal.
+I learned how to make Accara from Oluwatunji, an African Studies Professor at Fresno City College, in the '70s.
+We were preparing the dish for my first Kwanzaa Celebration, which was to be held at Ivy Community Center in West Fresno.
+Needless to say, over the years, I have only made this dish during the holidays, as it is time-consuming to shell green peas, remove the skin, and turn them into a meal.

-Accara is crispy black-eyed pea fritters that are popular street food in West Africa.
-This recipe comes courtesy of Marie-Claude Mendy, former Top Chef winner, and owner of Teranga, the fabulous Senegalese restaurant in Boston.
-Best served with Kanni, a zesty tomato sauce, also by Chef Mendy.
+Accara is crispy black-eyed pea fritters, a popular street food in West Africa.
+This recipe comes courtesy of Marie-Claude Mendy, a former Top Chef winner and owner of Teranga, the fabulous Senegalese restaurant in Boston.
+It is best served with Kanni, a zesty tomato sauce by Chef Mendy.

 Ingredients: